Khorvie-Tech/khorvie-tech.github.io/_posts/2025-06-04-importpow.md

 ```nohighlight
 powercfg -import
 ```
-and then paste the contents of the file location and then hit enter
+make sure there is a space after *-import* and then paste the contents of the file location and then hit enter

 A full example would look something like this **powercfg -import "C:\Path\To\Plan.pow"**